fpelliccioni/fpelliccioni.github.io/_posts/2014-05-28-writing-min-function-part2.md

 - *Less*... vs. *Greater*...: $$<$$ or $$\leq$$ vs. $$>$$ or $$\geq$$
 - *Reflexive* vs. *Strict*: $$\leq$$ or $$\geq$$ vs. $$<$$ or $$>$$

-As we know, for 1, Alex has chosen *Less*....
-The rationale for his decision is simple: Counting!
+As we know, for the first one, Alex has chosen *Less*.... (see line4 of *TotallyOrdered* concept) The rationale for his decision is simple: **Counting**!
 $$<$$ is the natural order of *Natural* numbers.
 Why?
 Usually we count in ascending order, it is the natural way of counting.

-Having chosen *Less*... then, we have to chose between *Reflexive* ($$\leq$$) and *Strict* ($$<$$).
+Now we have to chose between *Reflexive* ($$\leq$$) and *Strict* ($$<$$).
 Alex has chosen *Strict* ($$<$$) and his reasoning is:
 &nbsp;&nbsp;&nbsp;*"It is one character less"*, (len('<') < len('<='))
 But maybe you could think: *"This is not a good reason"*.
-The Alex’s answer is: *"Well, we can choose either because they are equivalents!, then, you could use any decision procedure, such as, fewer typing"*
+The Alex’s answer is: *"We can choose either because they are equivalents!, then, you could use any decision procedure you want, such as, fewer typing"*
 Finally, another fundament: *"Mathematicians consistently use < in their books as the primary ordering, when they talk about, for example, Totally Ordered Fields they write all the axioms in terms of <"*

 Summarizing, the choice is to use *LessThan* that is *Strict*, so we use $$<$$.

-Well, now we understand what we mean when we use the *TotallyOrdered* concept, but this post is ended and we haven't written any new code.
+Well, now we understand what the *TotallyOrdered* concept means (I hope), but this post is ended and we haven't written any new code.
 You must be thinking: *"Anyone knows how to write the min function without having any knowledge about abstract algebra"*.
 The Alex's answer is: *"Yes, they may know how to write it, but they implemented it incorrectly time and time again.
 How I know that?
 Because I was one of them."*

-And this is mine: *"Remembering some mathematics doesn't do any harm"*
+And this is mine: Remembering some mathematics doesn't do any harm.

 In the next post I will write some code.
 Be patient!